jape2116/Hope-Community/2017-12-17_Leadership_Meeting.md

 	* 5 New Community Partners
 	* 10 More Discipleship Groups
 	* 20 new leaders
-	* What are we doing to work towards them
+	* What are we doing to work towards them?

 ---
 ### New Business
 * Youth Group Planning